 - Calming a busy mind

 Often people find it difficult to shut off their mind when they are trying to fall asleep.
 If a busy mind is keeping you up at night, set aside time specifically for writing a list of everything that is on your mind, consider a solution and then place it aside until the morning.
 Try to maintain the hour before you go to bed as wind-down or relaxation time – warm shower, lavender scented body products, restful, calming music, or meditation.
+These days you can enjoy aromatherapy without a diffuser, so that it’s safe even if you fall asleep.
 If you find your busy thoughts continue to enter your mind, let them, sit with it and then replace these with calmer thoughts.

 - Daytime napping